Irvinehimself/Irvines-Firejail-Extras/AppArmor/README.md

 **Not started**

 #### **IMPORTANT**
-The `usr.lib.udisks2.udisksd` profile `deny`'s all operations on `/run/media` and `/media`.
+The `usr.lib.udisks2.udisksd` profile deny's all operations on `/run/media` and `/media`.
 The reasoning for this is to gain full control of how *external drives* and *partitions* are mounted.
 In particular, I wish to ensure that they are mounted with the `noexec` flag set, and that I can, as I choose, either mount them as  `read-only` or `read-write`.
 My reasoning is explained fully in the [HsTools readme](/HsTools#udisks2-hardening).

 Suffice to say, my `usr.lib.udisks2.udisksd` profile in combination with [Hs-MountReadWrite](/HsTools#hs-mountreadwrite) offer full control of mount operations in a manner that is secure against threats like, for example, [Stuxnet](https://en.wikipedia.org/wiki/Stuxnet#Operation).